Table of Contents

 These steps can be followed to start the system:

-- Prior to generating run-time code, configure the input mode selector to either receive setpoints from the ETH blocks, or from tunable variables that can be freely changed later using BB Control.
+- Prior to generating run-time code, configure the input mode selector to either receive setpoints from the ETH blocks, or from tunable variables that can be freely changed later using Cockpit.

 - Generate run-time code for the provided Simulink file using imperix’s SDK for automated code generation.
 Consult the Quick-start guide if needed.

-- Connect to the B-Box RCP using BB Control.
-To do so, consult the Quick-start guide if needed.
+- Connect to the B-Box RCP using Cockpit.
+Consult this Quick-start guide if needed.

 State_g_desired, State_t_desired, State_b_desired, State_c_desired Ig_q_ref, Ib_ref and Ic_ref, and the probe variables: